-Not Present Novice Competent All pages included, submitted at assigned time 25% Absent Missing pages, late submission All criteria addressed.
-All pages submitted, accessible, and visible.
-Submitted as scheduled

-All required information clearly and completely provided 40% Most portions left blank Most required information addressed, not clear, not complete, missing narrative All criteria addressed and covered.
-Completed & fully developed.
+Not Present Novice Competent All pages included, Absent Missing pages, late submission All criteria addressed.
+All pages submitted at assigned submitted, accessible, and time visible.
+Submitted as scheduled 25% All required Most portions left blank Most required information All criteria addressed and information clearly and addressed, not clear, not covered.
+Completed & fully completely provided complete, missing narrative developed.
 Narrative included.
-All required signatures included & dated 25% Absent Missing more than one signature and/or dates All signatures and dates included
+40% - All required signatures Absent Missing more than one signature All signatures and dates included included & dated and/or dates 25%